sakkaram/kedro-model-building/kedro-model-building/README.md

 ## Overview

-This is a Kedro project, which was generated using `Kedro 0.18.8`.
+This is a Kedro project, which was generated using Kedro 0.18.8.
 This Kedro Project was used to clean data and train models used for research and commercial purposes.
-Some IP elements (Custom Classifier) have been reducted, which however can be easily replaced with LightGBM and refactoring of the code.
+Some IP elements (Custom Classifier) have been redacted, which however can be easily replaced with LightGBM and refactoring of the code.

-Adittionally some modules, that help produce Cusum Plots and split of data by hospital (Reseach specific) have been provided in the file Additional_tools.
+Additionally, some modules, that help produce Cusum Plots and split of data by hospital (Research specific) have been provided in the file Additional_tools.

 Take a look at the [Kedro documentation](https://docs.kedro.org) to get started.